facebook/react-native-website/website/versioned_docs/version-0.5/animations.md

 ## `LayoutAnimation` API

 `LayoutAnimation` allows you to globally configure `create` and `update` animations that will be used for all views in the next render/layout cycle.
-This is useful for doing flexbox layout updates without bothering to measure or calculate specific properties in order to animate them directly, and is especially useful when layout changes may affect ancestors, for example a "see more" expansion that also increases the size of the parent and pushes down the row below which would otherwise require explicit coordination between the components in order to animate them all in sync.
+This is useful for doing Flexbox layout updates without bothering to measure or calculate specific properties in order to animate them directly, and is especially useful when layout changes may affect ancestors, for example a "see more" expansion that also increases the size of the parent and pushes down the row below which would otherwise require explicit coordination between the components in order to animate them all in sync.

 Note that although `LayoutAnimation` is very powerful and can be quite useful, it provides much less control than `Animated` and other animation libraries, so you may need to use another approach if you can't get `LayoutAnimation` to do what you want.